I talked with an actor today and asked him what, beyond simply a person’s acting ability, makes an actor in demand.

 - Harkening back to the first point, be super, super, SUPER careful with what you eat.
 If your clothes get stained or your makeup gets messed up it could take a lot of time to fix that and put the shoot behind, potentially causing the project to go over budget (NOT GOOD!!).

-Overall his message was that actors who are in demand think about the other departments as well as all the time and effort that’s going into the shoot.
+Overall his message was that actors who are in demand think about the other departments as well as all the time, money and effort that’s going into the shoot.
 They aren’t just great actors, they’re great to work with.
 Be one of those great people that everyone from PAs to Directors want to work with and you’ll get recommended to casting directors and agents who can help boost your career.